Please note that the Immigration Journalism Awards program is not accepting submissions for the 2019-2020 cycle.

-Currently in its seventh year of promoting, supporting, and rewarding responsible and comprehensive media coverage on immigration issues, the Immigration Journalism Award recognizes the work of two journalists: One award is given for reporting in English (The Immigration Journalism Prize of the French-American Foundation), and one is given for reporting in French (Prix Cercle des Médias).
+Currently in its seventh year of promoting, supporting, and rewarding responsible and comprehensive media coverage on immigration issues, the Immigration Journalism Awards recognize the work of two journalists: One award is given for reporting in English (The Immigration Journalism Prize of the French-American Foundation), and one is given for reporting in French (Prix Cercle des Médias).
 Both winners receive each $3,500.